dotted-labs/ngx-supabase-auth/projects/ngx-supabase-auth/README.md

 - 🔒 Authentication guards for route protection
 - 📊 State management using ngrx/signals
 - 🌈 Social login support (Google, Facebook, Twitter, GitHub, Discord)
-- 📱 Responsive design with Tailwind CSS and DaisyUI
+- 📱 Responsive design with Tailwind CSS and DaisyUI (not required - components will use your project's theme if available)
 - 🎨 Customizable components
 - 📝 TypeScript types for all features
 - 🖥️ Electron support for desktop applications